WHAT IS EDUCATIONAL THERAPY?

 MEET APRIL, ET

 Hi, I’m April!
-I’ve had the wonderful experience of working with students who have diverse learning needs, including ADHD, ADD, ASD, dyslexia, dyscalculia, and dysgraphia as a trained Educational Therapist through the National Institute of Learning Development (NILD).
+I’ve had the wonderful experience of working with students who have diverse learning needs, including ADHD, ADD, ASD, dyslexia, dyscalculia, and dysgraphia as a Professionally Certified Educational Therapist (PCET)through the National Institute of Learning Development (NILD).

 Additionally, I have had the privilege of teaching junior high and high school students using the classical model with an organization called “Classical Conversations.”
 In addition to being in private practice with Illuminate, I also work at a private school assisting students with learning disabilities and other neurodivergent needs.